chrisnappin/aws-templates/basic-loadbalanced-webserver/index.md

 The ELB is accessible using the internet (with a DNS name prefixed with the **tagName**), whilst the EC2 instances are not - they have no public IP and only accept incoming traffic from the ELB.

+The auto-scaling group scales up by 1 node if average CPU utilisation is above 50% for 5 minutes (the free tier monitoring frequency), and down by 1 node if below 20%.

 ##Building the AMI

 Run packer as follows: